 Materials Needed:

-- Wooden ring or a small dowel
+- Wooden ring or small dowel

 How to Make It: